jaw4ik/template-settings-api/README.md

-# template-settings-api
-The API for easygenerator template setttings
+# The API for easygenerator template setttings